n1nj4sec/pupy/README.md

 ## Implemented Launchers (not up to date, cf. ./pupygen.py -h)
 Launchers allow pupy to run custom actions before starting the reverse connection
-- simple
+- connect
 	- Just connect back
+- bind
+	- Bind payload instead of reverse
 - auto_proxy
 	- Retrieve a list of possible SOCKS/HTTP proxies and try each one of them.
 Proxy retrieval methods are: registry, WPAD requests, gnome settings, HTTP_PROXY env variable

 ## Implemented Modules (not up to date)
 ### All platforms: